-I shoved my way down the escalators, a flurry of elbows and knees and people telling me to “watch where you’re going.”
-I heard the subway pulling into the station as I slammed myself thigh-first into the turnstiles.
+I shoved my way down the escalator in a flurry of elbows and knees and people telling me to “watch where you’re going.”
+I heard the subway pulling into the station as I slammed my thigh through the turnstile.

 “Would you like to take a moment to look over some of these goods?
 They’re a fair price, good quali-”

-“Sorry,” I mumbled as I shoved myself into the already over-full car.
+“Sorry,” I mumbled as I shoved myself into the already overcrowded car.
 I wasn’t.

-What I didn’t know was that the man had stage four lung cancer and was completely non-contagious.
+What I didn’t know was that the man had Stage 4 lung cancer and was completely non-contagious.
 I didn’t know he was on the way to the hospital to be admitted for end-of-life care.

-The subway came to a screeching halt as it came into the next station.
-The old man and the mother got off along with some others, only to be replaced by a flood of people twice as large.
+The subway came to a screeching halt as it pulled into the next station.
+The old man and the mother got off, along with some others, only to be replaced by a flood of people twice as large.

 I gritted my teeth.
 “Those are Gucci,” I spat.

-This time, I didn’t react; I just went back to throwing birds at pigs.
+This time, I didn’t react.
+I just went back to flinging birds at pigs.

 I didn’t know this woman was severely claustrophobic.
-I didn’t know how much of an achievement it was for her to be on this subway at all.
+I didn’t know how much of an achievement it was for her to be on the subway at all.

-I finally got the third and final star.
+I finally got the third star.
 Level 16-B, here I come.

 The next stop was mine, and I shoved my way out the door in much the same fashion I’d shoved my way in.
-I didn’t even stop to think about the man I elbowed in the stomach; I didn’t know he had one-hundred-seventeen stitches there, holding the slit in his abdomen closed.
-I didn’t know he'd received that slit as a result of a hate crime.
-Or that it was the third one he'd had.
+I didn’t even stop to think about the man I elbowed in the stomach; I didn’t know he had 117 stitches holding the wound in his abdomen closed.
+I didn’t know that his injury was the result of a hate crime.
+Or that it was his third.

-I didn’t know that the teenaged girl I cut in front of at the turnstiles was only moving so slowly because she had a prosthetic leg and couldn't move any faster.
+I didn’t know that the teenage girl I cut in front of at the turnstiles was moving so slowly because she had a prosthetic leg.

-I didn’t know that the woman who grabbed me on the street only grabbed me because she was searching for her daughter—who looked just like me.
+I didn’t know that the woman who grabbed me on the street did so because she was searching for her daughter, who looked just like me.

-I didn’t know the rest because I didn’t care.
+I didn’t know the rest because I didn’t bother to care.